zeta-chain/node/readme.md

 ## Creating a Release / Hotfix Release

-To create a release yous simply execute the publish-release workflow and follow the steps below.
+To create a release simply execute the publish-release workflow and follow the steps below.

 ### Steps
  - Step 1.
 Go to this pipeline: https://github.com/zeta-chain/node/actions/workflows/publish-release.yml